Welcome to Typography!

 Our recommended pre-sessional reading for MA students is Paul Luna’s Typography: a very short introduction (Oxford University Press, 2018).
 This book will help you develop familiarity with some of the typographic terminology and perspectives we draw on during the course.

-Other short reads you might want to check out:
+Other reads to check out:

 Software skills preparation